ErwanBarbedor/Plume_-_TextEngine/readme.md

 ### 0.4.0

 #### Changes
-- Make one `plume.lua` file per lua version.
+- Create one `plume.lua` file per Lua version.
-- Add error message (instead of crash) when wrong type in opperation on token with implicit rendering.
+- Add error message (instead of crash) for wrong type in operation on token with implicit rendering.
-- Add error message (instead of crash) when error occuring in extern lua file.
+- Add error message (instead of crash) for errors in external Lua files.
-- Add error message (instead of crash) when unexpected error occuring inside plume code.
+- Add error message (instead of crash) for unexpected errors inside plume code.
-- Implicit rendering will call only string method on string.
+- Prevent implicit rendering from calling keys on numbers, or non-string methods on strings.
-- Rename `api.getl` to `api.lget`, to avoid confusion with `api.setl`. (`l` stands for "lua" for one, "local" for the other)
+- Rename `api.getl` to `api.lget` to avoid confusion with `api.setl`. (`l` stands for "Lua" for one, "local" for the other).

 #### Fixes
 - Fix implicit rendering not working with string methods.